 Over the last few years, in my dreams, I find myself in more intimate and affecting encounters, with people or with my environment.
 Subsequently, in waking life, I have become more open to feeling and more allowing of it, even when it’s unpleasant.

 In parallel, the feelings I get from a dose of nostalgia now feel a little synthetic, artificial.
-I am more aware that when I reach for images or music or food of the past, I am trying to induce feeling, rather than be with what feeling there is.
-I am trying to control the feelings.
+I am more aware that when I reach for images or music or food of the past, I am trying to induce feeling, rather than opening to and allowing feeling, whatever feeling arises.

-Nostalgia is very much about control, I believe.
+Nostalgia is very much about control feeling, I believe.
 And very much in the mind.

 * * *